Primark Co-Ords

 • Collaborated with UX Research to run qualitative user studies and gather insights

-• Partnered with the Web Optimization team to design and analyze A/B tests • Defined logic and rules for Coordinate workflows
+• Partnered with the Web Optimization team to design and analyze A/B tests • Defined logic and rules for Co-Ord types

 Company Primark (United Kingdom)